T · Q1 2026 Earnings

 Michael Rollins · Citi

-How is AT&T defining 'open' network and what does this mean for go-to-market strategy, partnerships, and acquisitions?
-Also, what's driving consumer mobility account growth and how is AT&T balancing account growth, ARPU, and convergence strategy?
+How is AT&T defining 'open' in its communications network strategy, and how does this impact go-to-market and partnerships?
+Also, what is driving consumer mobility account growth and how is AT&T balancing account growth, ARPA, and convergence versus core mobility services?

 David Barden · New Street Research

 How will the EchoStar spectrum acquisition augment the business and generate returns?
-What progress has AT&T made on copper retirement and what are the cost savings and return implications?
+Also, provide updates on the copper retirement program, FCC advancements, and associated cost savings and returns.

 Sean Diffley · Morgan Stanley

-How does AT&T assess satellite as a threat to fiber and broadband?
-Would AT&T consider MVNO partnerships with satellite players?
-How does satellite compare to fixed wireless learnings?
+How does AT&T assess and plan for the perceived threat from satellite broadband and direct-to-sell?
+Would AT&T consider MVNOs with emerging satellite players, and how does satellite compare to fixed wireless learnings?

 Mike Ng · Goldman Sachs

-Will AT&T's shift from device subsidies to service competition be gradual as OneConnect gains traction, or a harder shift across 2.0 plans?
-What are key drivers for EBITDA acceleration throughout 2024 beyond Q1?
+Will the shift away from device subsidies be gradual as OneConnect gains traction or a harder shift across 2.0 plans?
+What are the key drivers for EBITDA acceleration in Q2 and throughout the year?

 Answers to last quarter's watch list